software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > Create an issue for each _user story_.
 Add the "user story" label for each issue.
 Set the milestone as "Sprint 3".
 Add the issues to the Backlog project and move them to the "Sprint Backlog" column

+{: .important-title }

+> Exercise 5
+>
+> Plan the tasks for the first user story, "{{site.sprint_2_user_story_8}}".
+Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 22 to get tips for the implementation and to get an idea what the implementation could look like.
+>
+> Create an issue for each task.
+Add either "frontend" or "backend" label for the issues.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .note }

 > The [Authentication](#authentication) section covers topics related to the authentication.
 Take a look at it before planning the authentication-related tasks.

 {: .important-title }

-> Exercise 5
+> Exercise 6
 >
-> Plan the tasks for the first user story, "{{site.sprint_3_user_story_1}}".
+> Plan the tasks for the second user story, "{{site.sprint_3_user_story_1}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 15 for some implementation tips and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Add the "backend" label for the issues.
 Set the milestone as "Sprint 3".
 Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }

-> Exercise 6
+> Exercise 7
 >
-> Plan the tasks for the second user story, "{{site.sprint_3_user_story_2}}".
+> Plan the tasks for the third user story, "{{site.sprint_3_user_story_2}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 16 for some implementation tips and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Add the "backend" label for each issue.
 Set the milestone as "Sprint 3".
 Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }

-> Exercise 7
+> Exercise 8
 >
-> Plan the tasks for the third user story, "{{site.sprint_3_user_story_3}}".
+> Plan the tasks for the fourth user story, "{{site.sprint_3_user_story_3}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 17 for some implementation tips and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Add the "backend" label for each issue.
 Set the milestone as "Sprint 3".
 Add the issues to the Backlog project's "Sprint Backlog" column.